By Jennifer Mudarrie, LICSW

 When it comes to finding balance and peace in your career and private life, remind yourself that even as distractions come, you can reflect on their presence.
 All emotions are information and your body is trying to communicate with you – so listen!

-About Jennifer Mudarrie, LICSW: Jennifer is a psychotherapist with nearly two decades of experience in the mental health field based.
-She provides individual and family counseling, movement-based healing, clinical supervision and facilitates various workshops in the community with other multi-disciplinary professional providers.
+About Jennifer Mudarrie, LICSW: Jennifer is a psychotherapist with nearly two decades of experience in the mental health field.
+She provides individual and family counseling, movement-based healing, and clinical supervision and facilitates various workshops in the community with other multi-disciplinary professional providers.